fhdsl/AI_for_Decision_Makers/quizzes/02f-Avoiding_Harm-idare_and_ai.md

 ?
 What example demonstrates an AI system perpetuating existing biases?
 a) An AI system beating a human at chess
 b) AI-written articles discussing IDARE principles
-c) Algorithms predicting patient ancestry from medical images
+c) Algorithms that help flag medical images for further review based on patient reported pain
 D) Chatbots giving biased answers that lack diverse perspectives to users

 ?
 What does the material recommend regarding using AI for employment decisions?